abbamediabanner

 November 22, 1963 --Parade through Dallas, Texas

-JFK's assassination and martyrdom thereafter, triggered the beginning of a tremendous social rebellion among Boomers.
-In fact, due to the assassination's social shockwave, inciting the wide-spread postmodern trait of cynicism, some historians site the JFK assassination as the actual beginning of Postmodernism.
+JFK's assassination and martyrdom thereafter, triggered the beginning of a social revolution, led primarily among Baby-boomers.
+Due to the assassination's social shockwave of cynicism and mistrust, some historians site the JFK assassination as the actual propogation of world-wide Postmodernism.
 Those historians would say that JFK's assassination was the single most impactful event which ushered the largest shift into post-modern thinking, (ironically a move in the opposite direction JFK intended).
-If the seeds of postmodernism were scattered the widest from 1948 onward, they sprouted on November 22, 1963.
+If the seeds of postmodernism were scattered in the earlier decades, they took the largest public root on November 22, 1963.

 mlk

 Kennedy and King's assassinations further wounded this lost generation, subsequently unearthing a deeply disturbing dilemma in social America: the now decades old perpetuating loss of purpose.
-With the widest disconnect from the generation before them, and post-modern thought growing exponentially, Boomer's discontent began to be magnified on to a number of individual issues, (government conspiracy theories, Vietnam, inequality, the environment, etc.).
-The euphoria of rallying around one of the causes of their day, is often parodied as a cliche of boomer's long over-due stimulation of individual purpose.
+With the widest disconnect from the generation before them, and post-modern thought growing exponentially, baby-boomer's discontent began to be magnified on to a number of individual issues, (government conspiracy theories, Vietnam, inequality, civil rights the environmental issues, etc.).
+For the first time in their lives, many felt the euphoria of rallying around various causes, fighting to correct social injustices and fight what many labeled as "bad tradition."

 nam